rjlee/actual-auto-reconcile/README.md

 A lightweight service that automatically clears and reconciles eligible transactions in Actual Budget based on simple rules and an optional age delay.

-Requirements
+## Requirements

 - Node.js ≥20
 - An Actual Budget server instance reachable by this service

-Features
+## Features

-- Daemon mode with cron scheduling.
+- Daemon mode with cron scheduling
-- Optional SSE event subscription to react quickly to changes (`actual-events`).
+- Optional SSE event subscription to react quickly to changes (`actual-events`)
-- Configurable delay (days) before marking transactions as cleared/reconciled.
+- Configurable delay (days) before marking transactions as cleared/reconciled

-Quick start
+## Quick Start

 1. Install dependencies: `npm install`
 2. Create an `.env` file based on `.env.example`.